prasannavl/WinApi/README.md

 **Notes**:

-- All methods in its minimal interop form (no SafeHandles, HandleRefs, etc) unless absolutely required, for maximum micro-optimization of interop scenarios in the class with `Methods` suffix. (`User32Methods`, `Kernel32Methods`, `DwmApiMethods`, etc).
+- All methods in its minimal interop form (no SafeHandles, CriticalHandles, etc) unless absolutely required, for maximum micro-optimization of interop scenarios in the class with `Methods` suffix. (`User32Methods`, `Kernel32Methods`, `DwmApiMethods`, etc).
 Prefered to use `int`, `uint` etc inside the `*Methods` class to ensure parity with native APIs.
 Enums can be used for flags only if the value is a strictly well defined constant set.
-Otherwise prefer int, uint, etc. Type safe wrappers are in the `Helpers`.
+Otherwise prefer int, uint, etc. However, type safe wrappers can be supplemented in the `Helpers`.
 - All methods with handles, enums and other supplemented types go into `Helpers` (`User32Helpers`, `Kernel32Helpers`, etc).
 - Everything that uses undocumented APIs is maintained in a separate `Experimental` namespace similarly.

 **Why re-invent the wheel?**

 While there aren't many well defined reliable wrappers, there are a few - my favorite being Pinvoke (https://github.com/AArnott/pinvoke).
-While `Goals` above, should explain the reasons for re-inventing the wheel, it's also mostly a matter for coding style, and a little bit of the matter of the ability to micro-optimizate when you really need to.
+While `Goals` above, should explain the reasons for re-inventing the wheel, it's also mostly a matter for coding style, and about having the ability to micro-optimizate when you really need to.

 **Filesystem structure:**
 ```